Show cover for Hallmark Hall of Fame

 Season 36 Ratings Summary

-The best episode of "Hallmark Hall of Fame" season 36 is "Promise", rated N/A/10 from 0 user votes.
-It was directed by Glenn Jordan, Richard Friedenberg and written by N/A. "Promise" aired on 12/14/1986 and is rated NaN point(s) higher than the second highest rated, "Room Upstairs".
+"Promise" is the best rated episode of "Hallmark Hall of Fame" season 36.
+It scored N/A/10 based on 0 votes.
+Directed by Glenn Jordan, Richard Friedenberg and written by N/A, it aired on 12/14/1986.
+This episode is rated NaN points higher than the second-best, "Room Upstairs".

 • Promise